You want smart political talk without the meltdowns?

 And this is exactly what your ad that you released yesterday was all about.

-Uh it was hours after this incident.
+It was hours after this incident.

-And to think that you can uh attack, I mean, forget about the fact that you know I'm a member of Congress at a political event.
+I mean, forget about the fact that I'm a member of Congress at a political event.

-You shouldn't be able to try to stab anybody and then be uh able to just walk free.
+You shouldn't be able to try to stab anybody and then be able to just walk free.

 I just came from Syracuse.

-So I predicted last night after this happened, this guy's probably gonna get released right back out on the street, due to the New York Castless Bell Law, and then sure enough, we all walk up, woke up this morning, and he was on the street.
+So I predicted last night after this happened, this guy's probably going to get released right back out on the street due to New York Cassalas Bail law.

-This listen, I don't care what they say.
+Listen, I don't care what they say.

 This was an attempt to kill you last night.